robflop/motiful/README.md

 Motiful also uses the request and moment packages, plus some standard node modules.

 ## Self-hosting usage
-(It is assumed you have node.js installed)
+(It is assumed you have [node.js](https://nodejs.org/en/) installed)

 - Rename config.example.json to config.json
-- Get your token from within Discord Dev Tools -> Instructions [here](http://i.imgur.com/OhBVCoA.png)
+- Get your token from within Discord Dev Tools (Opened via CTRL+SHIFT+I/Command+Option+I inside Discord) -> Instructions [here](http://i.imgur.com/OhBVCoA.png)
-- Fill out your token and change the ownerID in config.json to your devmode discord ID (Enable Developer Mode -> Rightclick on yourself -> Copy ID)
+- Fill out your token and change the ownerID in config.json to your devmode discord ID (Settings -> Appearance ->Toggle Developer Mode on -> Rightclick on yourself -> Press "Copy ID")
 - Adjust other config settings to your liking
-- run ``npm install`` to install necessary packages
+- run ``npm install`` in a command window located in the directory you downloaded motiful in to install necessary packages
+- (Feel free to ignore any "unmet dependency" warnings)
-- Start the bot using ``node motiful.js``!
+- Start the bot using ``node motiful.js`` in a command window located in the directory you downloaded motiful in to!

 **IMPORTANT INFO:**

 If you change one of the folder paths, you actually have to create the folder aswell.
 Otherwise the selfbot WILL crash.
 I will not provide support for such cases.

+A discord user ID (the ownerID you fill out above) will always be a (rather long) number.
+For example 153661862884409354.
+It does not contain letters or special symbols.

 ### Adding commands
 Adding commands to Motiful is very easy.
 The command handler will automatically register any .js file within the commands folder so